Skip to content

 Success in sales

-I've built my own flywheel, but it's a sales flywheel.
-The idea is that if for any sales professional, there are three areas that need to ensure that you're all over.
+I've built my flywheel, but it's a sales flywheel.
+The idea is that for any sales professional, three areas need to ensure that you're all over.
 The first is your activity.
 It all starts at the top, which is generating engagement.
 Any type of method that you can think you can incorporate into your sales process.
-I've been at Hubspot five years, but I'm constantly trying to improve and asking other people what's working, what's not.
+I've been at Hubspot for five years, but I'm constantly trying to improve and asking other people what's working, and what's not.